How to Remove a Nuna Car Seat from Its Base (Easy Guide)

 Stationary vehicle:

-Park the car on a level surface.
-And then apply the parking brake first.
-It is forbidden to remove the seat on an incline or with the engine running.
+Park the car on a level surface and apply the parking brake.
+Don’t remove the seat on an incline or with the engine running.

 Lock the handle:

-As noted, lock the carrying handle in the carry (upright) position before lifting.
-An unlocked handle can shift and is a hazard.
+Lock the carrying handle in the carry (upright) position before lifting.
+An unlocked handle can shift and become a hazard.

 Check surroundings:

-Ensure nothing blocks the infant carrier’s movement (e.g., seat in front not too close, no heavy items on the base).
+Make sure nothing blocks the infant carrier’s movement.
+Check that the front seat isn’t too close and that no heavy items are sitting on the base.

 Maintain the base in car: